 If You Didn't Know About These 7 Swimming Holes In New Mexico, You've Been Missing Out

-Summer’s almost here and you’re probably anticipating slipping into the clear waters of
+Summer’s here and you’re probably dreaming of slipping into the clear waters of

 1. Caballo Lake State Park (Caballo)

 is often overshadowed by nearby Elephant Butte Lake.
 Although Caballo’s smaller, it doesn’t attract the same number of crowds, which allows you to swim or try any other water activity in relative peace.
 This state park is located on Highway 187 in Caballo.

 2. Farmington Lake (Farmington)

 is bigger and you’ll find more inflatable play equipment available.
 Splashing around in the water here is great because motorized boats aren’t allowed on Lake Farmington so the waters are calmer for swimming.
 It's one of the best New Mexico swimming holes.

 3. Lake Carlsbad Recreation Area (Carlsbad)

 Enjoy a dip in the clear waters of the Pecos River, at the designated swimming area inside this recreation area.
 The setting is pretty and this park is nicely set up for all types of summer fun.

 Navajo Lake State Park (Navajo Dam)

 5. Park Lake (Santa Rosa)